 You should also talk through your plans with one or two of the professionals looking after you, such as your GP or nurse.

 It is also important to discuss whether your wishes are realistic.
 If they are not realistic, try to think of some alternatives.
-For example, you may prefer to die at home, but have no family members or close friends able to support you there.
+For example, you may prefer to die at home, but have no family members or close friends who can support you there.
 So it may be more realistic for you to be cared for in a care home, hospital or hospice.

 It may not always be possible for your wishes and preferences to be met at the time when you become less well.
-For example, you may want to be cared for at home by a family member, but if they become ill or too tired, they may be unable to look after you.
+For example, you may want to be cared for at home by a family member, but if they become ill or too tired, they may not be able to look after you.
 In this case, health or social care professionals may be able to arrange care for you so you can stay at home.
-If this is not possible, they will plan for you to receive the best possible care somewhere else.
-This might be in a care home, hospital or hospice.
+However, if this is not possible, they will plan for you to receive the best possible care somewhere else.
+This may be in a care home or hospice.